-Total Hours Required 18 1 Students may take both AMST U101 and U102 if all other coursework is at the 300-level 1 or above. ı 2 AMST U398, Topics may be used more than once with a change of topic. ı
+Total Hours Required 18 Students may take both AMST U101 and U102 if all other coursework is at t above.
+AMST U398, Topics may be used more than once with a change of topic. he 300-level or

-Minor in Philosophy1
+Minor in Philosophy